Home Thailand News ArchivesRoyal Cremation in Thailand, What You Need to Know

 Other useful information to know

-An official website has been created, if you are an English speaker and want to know everything about this event: kingrama9.net
+An official website has been created, if you are English-speaking and want to know everything about this event: kingrama9.net

-To ensure that all Thais can participate in these ceremonies, replicas of the Royal Crematorium will be built throughout the country.
+So that all Thais can participate in these ceremonies, replicas of the Royal crematorium will be built throughout the country.

-Replicas of the Sanam Luang Royal Crematorium will be placed in each of Thailand's 76 provinces, as well as at nine sites in and around Bangkok.
+Replicas of the Royal Crematorium of Sanam Luang will be placed in each of the 76 provinces of Thailand, as well as in nine sites in and around Bangkok.

-To ease traffic congestion, the Bangkok Metropolitan Administration has announced that the MRT, public boats, and BTS will be free on October 25 and 27.
+To alleviate traffic congestion, the Bangkok Metropolitan Administration announced that the MRT, public boats and BTS will be free on October 25 and 27.

-The Royal Crematorium will be open to the public for one month after the ceremonies
+The Royal Crematorium will be open to the public for a month after the ceremonies

-The area of the Royal Crematorium surrounding the pyre will remain open for a month after the cremation to allow the public to admire the extraordinary craftsmanship.
+The Royal Crematorium area surrounding the pyre will remain open for a month after the cremation to allow the public to admire an extraordinary craftsmanship.

-The public can participate in funeral flower laying rituals in temples
+The public can participate in the rituals of laying funeral flowers in the temples

-For those unable to make it to Sanam Luang, many temples across the country will provide places to lay flowers in tribute to the king.
+For those who cannot go to Sanam Luang, many temples throughout the country will provide places to lay flowers in tribute to the king.

 An impressive video with day and night views.